-In simple words, we can say it is the lesser amount of money that one would accept to deny entering an event, in which he or she may win an even larger amount of money.
+In simple words, we can say it is the lesser amount of money that one would accept to deny entering an event in which they may win an even larger amount of money.
 For example, a game involves drawing a card from a full deck of cards.
-If a person brings a red card, he or she wins $50.
+If a person brings a red card, they win $50.
 In this case, the chances of winning or losing are equal.
 However, if the person accepts $20 to forgo picking the card, this $20 is the certainty equivalent.
 Here the person is at least assured of getting $20 though he may win $50 too.
 But there is an equal chance of getting nothing if he picks up the card.

 This concept is instrumental in evaluating risk.
 A point to note is that the certainty equivalent depends on the risk tolerance of an individual, or we can say it may vary from individual to individual.
-For instance, a person nearing retirement would have a high certainty equivalent as he or she is less likely to put their retirement funds at risk.
+For instance, a person nearing retirement would have a high certainty equivalent as they are less likely to put their retirement funds at risk.

 Certainty Equivalent – How it’s Useful?

 As said above, this concept helps in evaluating risk.
-Every investment must pay a return to the investors’ equivalent to the risk that he or she takes.
-The higher the risk, the more is the return that an investor expects.
+Every investment must pay a return to the investors equivalent to the risk that they take.
+The higher the risk, the more the return that an investor expects.

 Let’s take an example.
 Assume that a U.S. government bond pays an interest of 3%, while a private bond pays a 7% coupon rate.
 One investor still goes for the U.S. government bond.
 It means the return on the corporate bond should be more than 7% to attract this investor towards it.

 A company that wants to attract investors to its bond can make use of such behavior.
 This company would now have an idea of how much return it needs to offer to encourage investors to take a riskier option.

 The formula for certainty equivalent is in the term of cash flow from an investment.
 A certainty equivalent cash flow is the risk-free cash that one sees as equal to a larger but riskier expected cash flow.